 First-year students need not declare their sequence right away.
 During that transition they are listed as Open majors.

 Two degrees for the price of one is very attractive to many students and parents, and it is certainly possible to double-major in SJMC and some other field.
-Roughly 36% of SJMC students double major or dual degree.
+About half of SJMC students double major or dual degree.
 The SJMC demands much of its students.
 The workload is heavy, and many courses include several hours a week of production time.
 These time demands make it challenging to schedule courses in the second major; therefore, a student seeking a double major must plan very carefully in order to graduate within four years.

 The SJMC/law 3+3 program allows students to complete virtually all journalism and mass communication requirements in the first 3 years, including requirements for a specific undergraduate SJMC sequence.
 If admitted to the Drake University Law School, the student then counts Law School courses taken in the fourth year as the area of concentration required of all SJMC majors.
 The fourth year also constitutes the student’s first year in Drake Law School.

-Admission to the 3+3 program is by application to the director of the School of Journalism and Mass Communication.
+Admission to the 3+3 program is by application to the dean of the School of Journalism and Mass Communication.
 Because of the rigorous nature of the program and the tight scheduling involved, admission is limited to exceptional and highly motivated students.
 Students may apply to the program during their first semester on campus.